prakhar3062/intern-backend-test/README.md

 Please read all instructions bellow carefully.

+## Instructions
+Fork this repository and make the necessary changes to complete the challenge.
+Once you are done, simply send your repository link to us and we will review it.

 ## Setup
 This coding challenge uses [Bun](https://bun.sh/) as its runtime.
 If you are unfamiliar with it, you can follow the instructions on the official website to install it - it works pretty much the same as NodeJS, but has a ton of features that make our life easier, like a built-in test engine and TypeScript compiler.